study also highlights the pathogenic role of

 "The clinical consequences of B. hominis infection are mainly diarrhea and abdominal pain as well as nonspecific gastrointestinal symptoms such as nausea, anorexia, vomiting, weight loss, lassitude, dizziness, and flatulence.
 Case reports and series have suggested a pathogenic role of B. hominis in causing intestinal inflammation.
 Also some studies have suggested that inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS) are associated with B. hominis infection.
 The investigators indicate that the stools of all patients presenting with IBD or IBS should be examined, and culture methods for B. hominis carried out.
 Invasion and mucosal inflammation of the intestine with B. hominis have been observed in studies of gnotobiotic guinea pigs."Blastocystis hominis and bowel diseases.
 Turkiye Parazitol Derg.
 2006;30(1):72-76

-Drug treatments: The most widely prescribed drug used to treat Blasto. and D.fragilis is metronidazole despite little to evidence to recommend it.
+Drug treatments: The most widely prescribed drug used to treat Blasto. and D.fragilis is metronidazole despite little to recommend it.

-A much more effective drug treatment is prescribed by the Centre for Digestive Diseases, a Sydney based GI clinic.
+A more effective drug treatment is prescribed by the Centre for Digestive Diseases, GI clinic in Sydney.
 The CDD first started treating Blasto. and D.fragilis in 2001.
 Their triple therapy is the most effective treatment currently available for Flagyl resistant Blasto.
 Cont.